- About Monroe County

-The County’s Risk Management functions are administered by the County Attorney’s Office.
-Team members work together to manage, assess, and defend liability and tort claims made against the County.
-The team analyzes sources of potential liability and works to eliminate and/or reduce the County’s exposure to claims.
-The team monitors insurance carrier counsel’s defense of such claims and manages the associated costs.
+The County’s Risk Management functions are administered by the County Attorney’s Office, which manages, assesses, and defends liability and tort claims made against the County.
+Risk Management analyzes sources of potential liability and works to eliminate and/or reduce the County’s exposure to claims and monitors insurance carrier counsel’s defense of such claims and manages the associated costs.
 Risk staff reviews every contract to ensure the County has proper insurance coverage in its agreements and for its projects.
-The team also works with members of the public to assist in resolving legitimate accident claims involving County property, operations or employees..
+The team also works with members of the public to assist in resolving legitimate accident claims involving County property, operations, or employees.

 The County Attorney’s Office is the Custodian of Public Records for the Monroe County Board of County Commissioners.

 Derek V. Howard, Esq., Monroe County Assistant Attorney

 - Local Regulatory Taking Claims: Accounting for State and Federal Regulations to Minimize Liability and Damage Exposure

 - Lot Mergers and Takings Claims After Murr v.
 Wisconsin